 Chairman: Peter Duff

-Other offices: Basingstoke, Belfast, Birmingham, Edinburgh, Leeds, London, Manchester, Milton Keynes, Nottingham, Reading, Solent.
+Other offices: Belfast, Birmingham, Edinburgh, Leeds, London, Manchester, Milton Keynes, Nottingham, Reading, Solent.
 Check our website for offices we are currently recruiting to.

-Who we are: Shoosmiths is a major national UK law firm which is known for providing a consistently superb client experience.
+Who we are: Shoosmiths is a national commercial UK law firm which is known for providing a consistently superb client experience.
 Our focus on developing people, building relationships and results has defined our achievements for over 170 years.

 What we do: We offer training across core practice areas in 11 offices.
 These include commercial, employment, regulatory, litigation, real estate, corporate, tax, private client and asset finance.
 At the end of your training contract you’ll have the knowledge of at least four areas of law as a platform for your qualification.

 What you'll do:You will complete four six-month placements – one could be a secondment to a client’s in-house legal team.
-You'll train in a supportive environment with the freedom to manage your own caseload and deal with clients on a daily basis with the support of your team around you.
+You’ll train in an open-plan or agile environment with the freedom to manage your own caseload and deal with clients on a daily basis with the support of your team around you.

 Perks: You’ll be working for a firm who puts your wellbeing first, with many initiatives and benefits designed to support you, including 23+ days flexible holiday, pension, life assurance, private medical insurance, dental plan, corporate discounts, free eight-week mindfulness course, we’ll cover your membership costs for junior lawyer groups, and £50 and a day off on your birthday.

-Sponsorship:We will fund your GDL and/or LPC while you are studying.
+Sponsorship:We will fund your GDL and/or LPC (or equivalent) while you are studying.
 We do not specify which provider you should complete your GDL and LPC at.

 Facts and figures